BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2022-09-26-September_Newsletter.markdown

 ### NEXT MEETING
 <br>

-Our next meeting we will be discussing - 'Frame within a Frame'.
+Our next meeting we will be discussing - 'Adding Movement to your Images'.
-Date - 25th July - 19:30.
+Date - 24th October - 19:30.

-The Monthly Competition is - 'Historical Sites (e.g. Heritage/Trust)'
+The Monthly Competition is - 'Black and White'
-The Quarterly Competition is - 'The Urban Experience (Life and/or Environment)'
+The Quarterly Competition is - 'Mightier than the Sword (define that as you will)'

 You can view our current programme here - <a href="{{ site.baseurl }}/programme/2020-12-16-Forward-Programme-2022">PROGRAMME 2022</a>